barberd/coco9511pak/README.md

 ### But I don't want to HALT the CPU during a read!

 A jumper is included on the board design so the HALT behavior can be disabled.
-If disabled, then the programmer will need to account for the time it takes for chip transfer to complete in software instead by calculating software instruction timing.
+If disabled, then the programmer will need to account for the time it takes for chip transfer to complete instead by calculating software instruction timing.

 On a 6809 CoCo running at .89 Mhz this is not an issue and the jumper can be removed to disable the HALT behavior; a LD instruction takes three cycles so the time for the two intervening clock cycles between the load cycles of the LD instructions is greater than the required 2840 ns.